Devoted Divorce & Family Lawyers in Stevens Point

 Paternity

 Paternity refers to a legal action to establish a man as the father of a child.
-Establishing paternity can be an important first step in addressing issues of custody and physical placement and child support.
+Establishing paternity can be an important first step in addressing issues of custody, physical placement, and child support.
 Once paternity has been established, the same factors are taken into consideration in determining custody, physical placement and child support in a paternity action as are considered in an action for divorce or legal separation.

 Adoption